Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Anorexia Nervosa

 People with anorexia nervosa dramatically limit their consumption of food due to fear of gaining weight.
 This can lead to severe health complications because of excessive loss of body weight.
-The main factor that causes anorexia is an inaccurate perception of body weight or shape.
+The main contributing factor to anorexia is an inaccurate perception of body weight or shape.
 People with this disorder are often underweight.

 Bulimia Nervosa

-People with bulimia nervosa episodically eat a lot of food and then try to burn the excess calories in an unhealthy way.
+People with bulimia nervosa eat a lot of food episodically.
+Then, they try to burn the excess calories in an unhealthy way.
 The uncontrolled binge eating causes a feeling of guilt, which results in people forcing vomiting, heavily exercising, or using laxatives.
 People with this disorder often have normal body weight or are slightly overweight.

 Girl hugging plates of processed foods